lgmoraes/Font_webatlas/README.md

 ## Use multiple themes at the same time

-The chosen theme defines the "default" theme, but you can "force" a different theme on a particular icon by adding `original`,`sharp`, `outline` or `pixel` class :
+The chosen theme defines the "default" theme, but you can "force" a different theme on a particular icon by adding `original`, `sharp`, `outline`, `outline-filled` or `pixel` class :

 ```html
 <!-- Displays the login icon in the default theme -->